Tempur Pedic Review

 They are the name most associated with memory foam mattresses, and for good reason – they invented the industry and have been around the longest.
 As such, we have to give them their due and have them as one of our top 10 best mattresses.

-FAQ: Read our favorite mattresses in our Top 10 Best Mattresses of 2107 guide
+FAQ: Read our favorite mattresses in our Top 10 Best Mattresses guide

 The founder of Tempur Pedic used this technology when it was released to the public in the 1980s and started the entire memory foam mattress phenomenon in the 1990s.